Delicatessen: History

-The origin of the delicatessen as a grocery store is lost in time, but the path clearly spread across Western Europe as the term was borrowed by one people and language and culture after another.

 The German food company Dallmayr traces its history to 1700, when it became the first store to import to the German population bananas, mangoes, and plums from places such as the Canary Islands and China.
 Over 300 years later, it remains the largest business of its kind in Europe.

 The first delicatessen to appear in England was L Teroni and sons.
 This was opened in 1878.
 It is still open today but is no longer run by the same family.

 The first delicatessens to appear in the United States were in New York City in the early 1880s, with the first advertised use of this word occurring in early 1884 in St. Louis, Missouri, upon the opening of "Sprague's Delicatessen", at first one lunchroom and eventually five popular downtown lunch establishments operating between 1884 and 1906.
 Early delicatessens in New York catered to the German immigrant population living there.
 As the German-Jewish population increased in New York City during the mid- to late 1800s, kosher delicatessens began to open; the first was founded in 1889.
 In the United States, by the late 20th to early 21st centuries, supermarkets, local economy stores, and fast food outlets began using the word (often abbreviated as "deli") to describe sections of their stores.
 The decline of the deli as an independent retail establishment was most noted in New York City; from a high in the 1930s of about 1,500 Jewish delicatessens, only 15 still existed in 2015.